arronHealy/Theory-of-Algorithms/overview.md

 * <b>rfc-test2 - 7.txt</b>

-The rfc-test files ranging from 2 to 7 contain the string inputs defined in the [Request For Comments 1321 document supplied by the Internet Engineering Task Force.](https://tools.ietf.org/html/rfc1321) web page.
-These input values are listed as part of a test suite with their corresponding ouptu values to test your implementation of the MD5 algorithm and check whether it is correct.
+The rfc-test files ranging from 2 to 7 contain the string inputs defined in the [Request For Comments 1321 document supplied by the Internet Engineering Task Force](https://tools.ietf.org/html/rfc1321) web page.
+These input values are listed as part of a test suite with their corresponding output values to test against for your implementation of the MD5 algorithm and check whether it is correct.
 The rfc-test1 is omitted as the first test is an empty string and this is handled by the empty file defined above.

 # Running the Program